RustyStaircase51/tt-web-scripting-1-repository/README.md

+READ ME multipagewebsite

 	##Site Description

 	Music Exposure is a mock music review/blog/recommendation website created using CSS and HTML.
 	This website is built to adapt to mobile, computer, and different window sizes.
 	This website features 3 pages.

 	The "Home" page has a little welcome message and shows the "User Weekly Music Pick" This is currently displaying "DANCE..." by Slayyyter